cdktf/cdktf-provider-snowflake/docs/warehouse.python.md

 Specifies the name of a resource monitor that is explicitly assigned to the warehouse.

+For more information about this resource, see [docs](./resource_monitor).

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.99.0/docs/resources/warehouse#resource_monitor Warehouse#resource_monitor}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.100.0/docs/resources/warehouse#resource_monitor Warehouse#resource_monitor}

 ---